 Despite a slowing of the US housing market, Florida remains a place people want to move to.
-Though prices may have declined slightly from their July 2022 peak, as of Q3 2022 they remained over 15% higher than the year earlier, giving homeowners a huge increase in equity.
-Houses in the Sunshine State are selling fast, closing in an average of 16 days.
+Though prices may have declined slightly from their summer 2022 peak, they’re still 2% higher than a year earlier, giving homeowners an increase in equity.

 With such impressive sales figures, some Florida sellers may be curious about how to sell a house by owner in Florida — a decision that could help them save on agent commissions.